This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 If by chance your Chihuahua gets mounted by a male dog during the estrus phase of the heat cycle, she can become pregnant.

-This means that you can have a five-month-old Chihuahua, which is still technically a puppy, pregnant and ready to deliver her first litter in the next nine weeks.
+This means that you can have a five-month-old Chihuahua, who is still technically a puppy, pregnant and ready to deliver her first litter in the next nine weeks.

 As mentioned earlier, Chihuahuas are at risk of developing complications during pregnancy and delivery, and many must give birth via cesarean section.